 I remember skinny little South side

-bodies by the fives and tens of us panting
+bodies by the fives and tens of us

 the delicious hours away: